 Is Jumeirah Mosque Open During Ramadan?

 If you are visiting Dubai during Ramadan, you can still tour the Jumeirah Mosque, but you will need to book a tour in advance.
-The tours are conducted by knowledgeable guides who can answer any questions you may have about the mosque or Islam in general.
+The tours are conducted by knowledgeable guides who can answer any questions about the mosque or Islam.

 This is a beautiful example of Islamic architecture, and its size and grandeur are sure to impress.
 However, the mosque is more than just a tourist attraction; it is also an active place of worship, and visitors are asked to respect this fact.